9 Things To Know About Hearing Loss In Children

 5. It’s never too late to test your child’s hearing and get treatment

 It may be fear, lack of time, or thinking it’s ‘too late’ but parents often fail to follow up on suspicions that their children have a hearing issue.
 But it’s never too late and in fact, ANY time that a child’s hearing loss is identified is beneficial.

 No matter what age your child is if they have a hearing loss that is identified, and aid is provided or treatment delivered, it will have a positive impact on their education, learning, mental wellbeing, and social life.

 6. If your child responds to you, it doesn’t necessarily mean they don’t have a hearing issue

 Children are masters of disguise when it comes to hearing loss.
-Often, they develop skills to make up for loss of hearing like lip-reading or collaborating with others.
+Often, they develop skills to make up for their loss of hearing, like lip-reading or collaborating with others.

 Sometimes a child may only have a minor hearing issue, which means that it is not obvious, particularly at home; however, even mild hearing issues are detrimental to a person’s health and wellbeing.